symbat-bekzhigit/FinanceRAG-Challenge/README.md

 # FinanceRAG-Challenge

-_This project was done as a submission for the 4th UNIST-KAIST-POSTECH AI & Data Science Competition in a team of two_

-_Kaggle Website for the competition: https://www.kaggle.com/competitions/4-ai-and-datascience-competition/overview_

 ## Description:
 The Financial RAG Challenge aims to advance RAG systems that can efficiently handle large-scale financial documents.
 Participants are tasked with building a system that can retrieve relevant contexts from extensive financial datasets.
 In doing so, they must demonstrate the ability to handle real-world challenges, including financial terminology, industry-specific language, and numerical data.